bwsw/sj-platform/SJDocs/source/SJ_Overview.rst

 Basically, SJ-Platform is inspired by `Apache Samza <http://samza.apache.org/>`_, but has a lot of features which Samza doesn't provide, like exactly-once processing capability, integrated RESTful API and Web UI and lots of others.

 Stream Processing Systems are widely used in the modern world.
 There are a lot of cases where developers should use stream processing systems.
-All those cases are usually involve large data streams which can not be handled by a single computer effectively, specific requirements applied to computations like processing idempotence, exactly-once processing and predictable behaviour in case of crashes.
-Every stream processing platform is a framework which enforces certain code restrictions guaranteeng that the processing is stable and results are reproduceable if a developer follows the restrictions.
+All those cases usually involve large data streams which can not be handled by a single computer effectively, specific requirements are applied to computations like processing idempotence, exactly-once processing and predictable behavior in case of crashes.
+Every stream processing platform is a framework which enforces certain code restrictions guaranteeing that the processing is stable and results are reproducible if a developer follows the restrictions.

 There are many systems which can compete today - Apache Spark, Apache Kafka, Apache Flink, Apache Storm are the most famous.
-Every system has its own strenghts and weaknesses, making it better or worse for certain cases.
+Every system has its own strengths and weaknesses, making it better or worse for certain cases.
 SJ-Platform also has such features.
-But we developed it to be universal and convinient for broad range of tasks.
+But we developed it to be universal and convenient for a broad range of tasks.
 We hope the features of SJ-Platform make developers solve and support tasks faster and system engineers operate clusters easily.

 Every stream processing system must be fast and scalable.
 This is the most important requirement.
 SJ-Platform is fast and scalable as well.
 It is written in `Scala <https://www.scala-lang.org/>`_ language - well known JVM language which is fast and provides an access to lots of open-source libraries and frameworks.
 On the other hand, horizontal scaling is vital for stream processing systems which require the capability to distribute computations between compute nodes.
 SJ-Platform achieves that goal with the help of well-known distributed scheduler system - Apache Mesos.